causecode/grails-mongeez/README.md

 # Grails MongoDB Database Migration Plugin
-Latest Version (0.2.4)
+Latest Version (0.2.5)

 ## Overview

-This MongoDB database migration plugin helps to manage database changes while developing Grails 3.2.x Applications with MongoDB.
+This MongoDB database migration plugin helps to manage database changes while developing Grails 3.3.x and 3.2.x Applications with MongoDB.
 This plugin uses the [Mongeez](https://github.com/mongeez/mongeez) library and change sets are written in JavaScript and XML.

 [How to write changelogs](https://github.com/mongeez/mongeez/wiki/How-to-use-mongeez)